-The Grants Assessment Committee reserves the right to re-categorise applications and will determine if, for instance, a 'Project Grant' application can be awarded with partial funding as a 'Grant-in-aid' instead.
-They may also consider applications across various categories e.g. scholarships and fellowships.
+The Grants Assessment Committee reserves the right to re-categorise applications and will determine if for instance a 'Project Grant' application can be awarded with partial funding as a 'Grant-in-aid' instead.
+They may also consider applications across various categories e.g., scholarships and fellowships.

-For specifically funded awards please refer to Grants on offer in 2021 for 2022
+For specifically funded awards please refer to Our Grants page